This easy snowflake art project is a blast, and before you know it, you’ll have made 100 of them. Blue tape isn’t just for painters anymore!

 Now, the best part: fingerpainting!
 Add some paint to your paper and paint all over.

 Once your paint is dry, remove the blue tape to reveal your snowflake!
 (Honestly, sometimes I don’t even wait until it’s dry because I want to see it immediately.
-Be careful if you remove the tape while the paint is wet, but it’s absolutely possible.
+Be careful if you remove the tape while the paint is wet, but it’s absolutely possible).

-More is more: adding accessories
+More is more: adding accessories to your easy snowflake craft

 There are two types of people: those who will see the plain white lines in the snowflake and think it’s just perfect as is.